 Water quality and stream habitat conditions are directly and indirectly related to land use and land cover.
 The condition of an array of physical, chemical, and biological water quality conditions can be inferred from metrics like impervious surface area and intact forest and prairie cover.
-TRPC (2013a, 2015) summarized research by May et al. (1997), Booth (2000); and Booth et al. (2002), which documents clear relationships between forest cover, impervious area, and the following water quality, quantity, and habitat metrics:
+TRPC (2013a, 2013b, 2015) summarized research by May et al. (1997), Booth (2000), Booth et al. (2002), and others documenting clear relationships between forest cover and impervious area, and several water quality, quantity, and habitat metrics: